privacy-scaling-explorations/pse.dev/articles/announcing-anon-aadhaar.md

 ### Why Aadhaar cards?

 The [Aadhaar program](https://en.wikipedia.org/wiki/Aadhaar) is among the largest digital identity schemes in the world.
-There are 1.2 billion people enrolled, accounting for around 90% of India’s population.
+There are 1.2 billion people enrolled, accounting for around 90% of India's population.

-Aadhaar cards carry both demographic and biometric data, including the holder’s date of birth and its fingerprint.
+Aadhaar cards carry both demographic and biometric data, including the holder's date of birth and its fingerprint.
 They are used in a variety of contexts such as loan agreements or housing applications.
 Bring this onchain in a privacy preserving way opens the possibility for many more applications on Ethereum.

-Anon Aadhaar is one instantiation of the broader “Anonymous Credentials" with the goals of “[proof of citizenship](https://discord.com/channels/943612659163602974/1141757600568971304/1141759379578822707)”, “proof of identity”, “proof of passport”, “proof of personhood”, among others.
+Anon Aadhaar is one instantiation of the broader "Anonymous Credentials" with the goals of "[proof of citizenship](https://discord.com/channels/943612659163602974/1141757600568971304/1141759379578822707)", "proof of identity", "proof of passport", "proof of personhood", among others.
 Our approach leverages government identities, in this case Aadhaar Cards, to enhance digital interactions.

 ### Importance of Anonymity